nacht29/SQL/8-week-SQL-challenge/danny_diner/README.md

 |----------|------------|---------|
 |3         |ramen       |8        |

-- Ramen is the most popular food, with 8 units sold
+- Ramen is the most popular food, with 8 units sold.

 To see the sales for other foods, simply run: